 This is a Conn New Wonder II Transitional alto saxophone from 1930.
-It is probably the best playing alto per dollar spent on the site, because it has good pads but has been refinished.
 The new coat of paint it got made the price go down, but didn’t hurt the playability.
-This horn came to me playing well on its current pads.
+This horn came to me playing pretty well on its current pads.
 It hasn’t been freshly overhauled, but it does play on the current setup.
 That makes it a great deal, because you get the beautiful big, warm Conn tone for under $1k, which is crazy.
+Again, it’s not as good as a fresh overhaul, but it’s pretty good.
 This horn is pre-war, if you’re looking for that, and it has rolled tone holes.
 By ‘transitional’ in the title, I mean that it was made very late in the New Wonder II (or ‘Chu Berry’) run, and it has some features that anticipate the 6M or ‘artist’ or ‘naked lady’ or ‘lady face’ (I could go on.
 Conn nomenclature is kind of convoluted.)
 It’s basically a New Wonder II, but it has the raised high E side key and a few other small changes like palm key shapes and possibly a different neck though I’m not sure about that.

 It includes the case in the photos as well.